MattDavies13/student-performance-analysis/README.md

-# Matt Davies - Data Analysis Protfolio
+# Matt Davies - Data Analysis Portfolio

 # About
 Hi, I’m Matt.
 I have a background in Computer Science and currently work as a secondary school teacher in Wales, where I lead Personal and Social Education (PSE) and Relationships and Sexuality Education (RSE).